information

 2. b.
 The sign must be placed on each street frontage of the site.

 3. c.
-Signs must be posted within 5 feet of a street lot line and must be visible to pedestrians and motorists.
+Signs must be posted within five feet of a street lot line and must be visible to pedestrians and motorists.
 Signs may not be posted in a public right-of-way.
 Signs are not required along street frontages that are not improved and allow no motor vehicle access.

 4. 4.
-Heavy Machinery.
+Heavy machinery.
 Heavy machinery may be used in deconstruction to assist in the salvage of materials for reuse or to remove material not required to be salvaged for reuse.
 Heavy machinery may not be used in deconstruction to remove or dismantle components of buildings in ways that render building components unsuitable for salvage.
 For purposes of this Chapter 17.106, heavy machinery includes, but is not limited to, track hoes, excavators, skid steer loaders, or forklifts.

 5. 5.
 Documentation.
 Certified Deconstruction Contractors must maintain receipts for donation, sale, recycling, and disposal of all materials for any deconstruction project.
 Materials intended for reuse on site must be documented with photographs.
-The Director may ask that a Certified Deconstruction Contractor produce the receipts or photographs for inspection any time until the demolition permit is approved to be finaled.
+The City Administrator may ask that a Certified Deconstruction Contractor produce the receipts or photographs for inspection any time until the demolition permit is approved to be finaled.

 6. 6.
-Demolition Permit Final.
+Demolition permit final.
 A completed Post-Deconstruction Form and all documentation required in Subsection 5. above must be submitted to the Bureau of Planning and Sustainability before the Portland Permitting & Development may approve a demolition permit as finaled.

 4. D. Exemptions.
 The following are exempt from the requirements of Chapter 17.106: